splynx/docs/files/en/networking/authentication_of_customers/dhcp_option_82/dhcp_option_82.md

 ### Splynx Radius debug

 You also have the option to enable Splynx Radius debug messages.
-It can be done under *Config / Networking / Radius extended*:
+It can be done under *Config → Networking → Radius advanced*:

 ![image](pic6.png)